idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldShapeEvaluationTransfer.md

 many of its features and characteristics.

 !alert note
-If the two application meshes are the same and the variables involved are of the same type, the [MultiAppCopyTransfer.md] will provide better performance with the same results.
+If the origin and target meshes are the same, if there is only a single child app involved on both sides, and if the variables involved are of the same type, the [MultiAppCopyTransfer.md] will provide better performance with the same results.

 !alert note
 This is a re-implementation of [MultiAppShapeEvaluationTransfer.md] using a more flexible algorithm.

+!alert note title=Origin mesh overlap detection Indetermination due to overlapping origin mesh is only detected reliably if [!param](/Transfers/MultiAppGeneralFieldShapeEvaluationTransfer/greedy_search) is set to true.

 ## Example Input File Syntax